PensionMath

 Early reduced retirement is available from 55 with 3+ years, with a 4% reduction per year before the earliest unreduced eligibility age.
 If someone qualifies for the Rule of 85 at 60 but wants to retire at 57, they're 3 years early and face a 12% permanent reduction.
 The 4% rate is about average for state pension plans.

 Starting benefit: $2,500 per month.
-At 3.1% compounding annually:
+At 2.5% compounding annually (a realistic mid-range scenario):

 A state with no COLA would leave that member at $2,500/month in nominal terms.
-At 3% annual inflation, the $2,500 payment would have the purchasing power of about $1,295 in 2026 dollars after 25 years.
-The SDRS COLA, if it tracks inflation closely, essentially preserves real purchasing power for life.
+At 3% annual inflation, that $2,500 payment would have the purchasing power of about $1,295 in 2026 dollars after 25 years.
+The SDRS COLA, even at 2.5%, meaningfully protects purchasing power over a long retirement.

 Many states froze or suspended COLAs during and after the 2008 financial crisis and haven't fully restored them.
 Rhode Island's COLA has been suspended since 2011.
 New Jersey's has been suspended for years.
 The fact that SDRS has maintained a functioning, inflation-tracking COLA is a direct consequence of its well-funded status.